-Do I need health insurance to receive this service?
-The referral service is free of charge.
-If you are uninsured or underinsured, we will refer you to the state office, which is responsible for state-funded treatment programs.
-In addition, we can often refer you to facilities that charge on a sliding fee scale or that accept Medicare or Medicaid.
-If you have health insurance, we recommend that you contact your insurer for a list of participating providers and healthcare facilities.
+Text messaging service 435748 (HELP4U) is also available in English.
+It is important to note that health insurance is not required to receive this service.
+The referral service is free of charge and SAMHSA can refer individuals to state-funded treatment programs or facilities that charge on a sliding fee scale or accept Medicare or Medicaid.
+If an individual has health insurance, it is recommended that they contact their insurer for a list of participating providers and healthcare facilities.

-Residential drug treatment programs provide a safe and supportive living situation for people who are trying to stop using drugs and alcohol.
+For additional resources, individuals can visit the SAMHSA store or check out their social media accounts such as Facebook, Twitter, YouTube, LinkedIn, and Instagram.
+Additionally, the SAMHSA blog provides helpful information about reducing the impact of substance abuse and mental illness in communities across America.Residential drug treatment programs provide a safe and supportive living situation for people who are trying to stop using drugs and alcohol.
 People live inside a drug treatment center and receive intensive social and behavioral support related to drug and alcohol use.
-Drug addiction is a chronic disease characterized by compulsive or uncontrollable search and use of drugs despite harmful consequences and changes in the brain, which can be long-lasting.
+Drug addiction is a chronic disease characterized by compulsive or uncontrollable search and use of drugs despite harmful consequences and changes in the brain which can be long-lasting.

-Scientific research since the mid-1970s shows that drug abuse treatment can help many drug offenders change their attitudes, beliefs and behaviors toward drug abuse; avoid relapses; and successfully exit a life of substance abuse and crime.Drug abuse changes brain function and many things can trigger the desire to use drugs in the brain.
-The Drug Enforcement Administration (DEA) classifies drugs, substances, and certain chemicals used to manufacture them into five distinct categories or programs, depending on the acceptable medical use of a drug and the potential for misuse of a drug.
+Scientific research since the mid-1970s has shown that drug abuse treatment can help many drug offenders change their attitudes, beliefs, and behaviors towards drug abuse; avoid relapses; and successfully exit a life of substance abuse and crime.Drug abuse changes brain function and many things can trigger the desire to use drugs in the brain.
+The Drug Enforcement Administration (DEA) classifies drugs, substances, and certain chemicals used to manufacture them into five distinct categories or programs depending on the acceptable medical use of a drug and the potential for misuse of a drug.